Bahex/Dotfiles/README.md

 I also don't really like having a cluttered home directory so I will place most dotfiles in the config folder.

+### Install script
+**Don't use it**.
+Seriously it's a few lines of bash and all it does is putting symlinks in appropriate places.
+Meant only for fresh installs.